Best Akina Memoires: Singles

 "Twilight (Yūgure Dayori)" is the fifth single released on 1 June 1983.
 The single debuted at number 2 on Oricon Single Weekly Chart and became the 19th best sold single in 1985.
-In the Best Ten ranking, it debuted on number 1 and stayed at number 27 in the yearly chart.
+In The Best Ten ranking, it debuted on number 1 and stayed at number 27 in the yearly chart.

 It has received Gold Dove Award in the 9th Nippon Television Music Festival.

 "Kinku" is the sixth single released on 7 September 1983.
 Although it was never recorded in the album before, in the Music Home Video New Akina Etranger in Europe is recorded the recording footage of the single.
 The single debuted at number 1 on Oricon Single Weekly Chart and became the 17th best sold single in 1985.
-In the Best Ten ranking, it debuted on number 1 and stayed at number 10 in the yearly chart.
+In The Best Ten ranking, it debuted on number 1 and stayed at number 10 in the yearly chart.

 It has received six awards: Yokohama Music Festival Award in the 10th Yokohama Music Festival, Professional Jury Award in the 9th International Music Festival, Broadcast Music Award in the 14th Japan Music Awards, Golden Idol Award in the 25th Japan Record Awards, Cable Music Award and Most Requested Singer Award in the 16th Japan Cable Awards, Outstanding Star Award and Yomiuri TV Grand Prize in the 16th International Japan Cable Streaming Award.

-Charting performance
+Chart performance

 The album debuted at number 1 on the Oricon Weekly Album Charts and remained in the same position for five consecutive weeks and charted for 24 weeks.
 The album remained at number 6 on the Oricon Album Yearly Charts in 1984.
 The album totally sold more than 700,000 copies.